TUI-NICR/ESANet/README.md

 see [license file](LICENSE) for details.

 If you use the source code or the network weights, please cite the following paper:
->Seichter, D., Möhler, M., Lewandowski, B., Wengefeld T., Gross, H.-M.
+>Seichter, D., Köhler, M., Lewandowski, B., Wengefeld T., Gross, H.-M.
 *Efficient RGB-D Semantic Segmentation for Indoor Scene Analysis* arXiv preprint arXiv:2011.06961 (2020).